Incremental Approximate Maximum Flow via Residual Graph Sparsification: Incremental Nagamochi-Ibaraki indices

 The incremental algorithm involves maintaining a collection of forests, where each forest is a union-find data structure on the vertices currently in that forest.
 On an edge insertion, we binary search across the forests to find the first one where its endpoints are disconnected, and insert the edge into that forest (and also adding the endpoints to the forest or initializing a new forest if necessary).

 Due to the subtleties of implementing this, we present the data structure in full detail below.
-In particular, if we naively ``initialized'' a new forest by inserting \emph{all} the vertices into the forest, then this would lead to a running time of $\Omega(n)$ per forest, which could be prohibitive.
-For the extreme case where $n$ parallel edges are inserted between the same two vertices $u$ and $v$, this necessitates initializing $\Omega(n)$ forests, which leads to $\Omega(n^2)$ total time for the naive implementation, as opposed to adding a vertex to a forest only when necessary (as done below with the $last\_tree$ variable).
+In particular, if we na\"ively ``initialized'' a new forest by inserting \emph{all} the vertices into the forest, then this would lead to a running time of $\Omega(n)$ per forest, which could be prohibitive.
+For the extreme case where $n$ parallel edges are inserted between the same two vertices $u$ and $v$, this necessitates initializing $\Omega(n)$ forests, which leads to $\Omega(n^2)$ total time for the na\"ive implementation, as opposed to adding a vertex to a forest only when necessary (as done below with the $last\_tree$ variable).

 \begin{restatable}{lemma}{NImaintain} \cref{alg:inc_ni} maintains the NI forest packing at all times, and runs in total time $O(m \cdot \log m \cdot \alpha(n))$ \end{restatable} \begin{proof} We first argue about correctness by induction.
 It is clearly true before any edge insertions.
 Suppose it was true until $k$ insertions.
 Let $e=(u,v)$ be the $(k+1)$-th inserted edge.
 If $i$ is the index of the tree returned by \textsc{FindTree}, then it satisfies the property that for all $j < i$, vertices $u$ and $v$ are connected in forest $tree[j]$, and that they are not connected in forest $tree[i]$.
 Thus connecting $u$ and $v$ in forest $tree[i]$ and setting the index of the edge to $i$ maintains correctness after the $(k+1)$-th edge as well.